Morpho-lang/morpho/help/errors.md

     var m = Mesh()
     m.boundary() // Causes 'SlBnd' if no boundary exists

-## FldMshArg
-[tagfldmsharg]: # (fldmsharg)

-This error occurs when Field receives invalid arguments.
-It expects a mesh as its first argument:

-    var f = Field("invalid") // Causes 'FldMshArg'

 ## FldArgs
 [tagfldargs]: # (fldargs)

 This error occurs when Field receives invalid optional arguments.
-It allows 'grade' as an optional argument.
+It allows `grade` and `finiteelementspace` as optional arguments.

 ## FldBnds
 [tagfldbnds]: # (fldbnds)